About the Company

 We believe that taking a proactive and strategic approach to licensing and infrastructure management is critical to success in the cloud computing era.

-VMware by Broadcom continues to support a wide range of products and services, including VMware ESX and VMware GSX Server, ensuring customers can keep their legacy applications running while planning their migration to more modern solutions.
+Broadcom VMware continues to support ESX, GSX Server and other products, ensuring legacy products remain operational while migrating to modern solutions.
 The ability to create virtual machines with advanced 3D graphics, along with virtual disk support, enables a rich and immersive user experience.

 For organizations looking to implement Virtual VDI, VMware Cloud offers a robust and scalable platform that enables the delivery of high-performance and secure virtual desktops.
 VMware’s sales team is available to assist customers in selecting the best solutions for their needs, sharing customer stories and analyst reports that demonstrate the value and effectiveness of VMware solutions.